quarklang/QUARK/docs/project-report.md

 Tutorial
 ========

-###Install
+###Environment Installation
-Install [Vagrant](https://www.vagrantup.com/downloads.html), a tool for provisioning virtual machines and used to maintain a consistent environment.
+Install [Vagrant](https://www.vagrantup.com/downloads.html), a tool for provisioning virtual machines used to maintain a consistent environment.
 You will also need  to install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) which Vagrant uses for virtualization.
-Git clone the [Quark repository](https://github.com/quarklang/QUARK), navigate to the directory, and run `vagrant up`.
-This will provision and run a Ubuntu 14.04 LTS virtual machine instance as well as download and install dependencies such as OCaml and g++-4.8.
-Run `vagrant ssh` to ssh into the vm.
+Clone the [Quark repository](https://github.com/quarklang/QUARK), navigate to the directory and run `vagrant up`.
+This will provision and run a Ubuntu 14.04 LTS virtual instance as well as download and install dependencies such as OCaml and g++-4.8.
+Run `vagrant ssh` to ssh into the VM.
 Make sure you are in the `/vagrant` directory by running the command `pwd` and if you are not run `cd /vagrant`.

 ###Compiling and Running Quark Programs
 The following Hello World example Quark program is saved in `/tests/hello_world.qk`.